 In today’s digital age, web browsers have become essential for everyday computing.
 Google Chrome is one of the most popular and widely used web browsers, known for its speed, security, and user-friendly interface.

-However, installing Chrome on an RHEL-based system like AlmaLinux or Rocky Linux can be tricky for those new to the operating system.
+However, installing Chrome on an RHEL-based system, such as AlmaLinux or Rocky Linux, can be challenging for those new to the operating system.
 Why?
-Because it is not an open-source browser and is usually unavailable for installation from the official distro’s repositories.
+It is not an open-source browser and is typically unavailable for installation from the official repositories of the distros.

 This is also true for AlmaLinux and Rocky Linux.
 So, if you have either distribution installed, you will not find the Google Chrome browser in their official repositories.

 Fortunately, there is a quick and straightforward way to enjoy the latest features and functionality of Google Chrome on your RHEL-based system in no time.
-In this tutorial, I will guide you through installing Google Chrome on AlmaLinux and Rocky Linux.
+In this tutorial, I will guide you through installing Google Chrome on AlmaLinux 8/9 and Rocky Linux 8/9.
 So, without further ado, let’s get to work.

-Install Google Chrome on AlmaLinux / Rocky Linux
+Install Google Chrome on AlmaLinux 8/9 and Rocky Linux 8/9

 The tutorial will use the sudo command and assume you have sudo privileges.